versluis/animmorph/README.md

 [![YouTube Thumbnail](http://img.youtube.com/vi/Wz5AQ8azl4A/0.jpg)](http://www.youtube.com/watch?v=Wz5AQ8azl4A)

 # What this does
 animMorph helps import an OBJ sequence into DAZ Studio and turns it into an animation.
-An OBJ sequence is a series of standalone static 3D files in OBJ format.
-DAZ Studio does not natively support this format.
-However, we can use all OBJs in the sequence to create as many morphs as there are objects. animMoprh then sets each morph active for a single frame, so that a seamless animation can be played back.
-While it was designed with Marvelous Designer animations in mind, it will work for any OBJ sequence.
+An OBJ sequence is a series of standalone static 3D files that DAZ Studio does not natively support.
+However, we can import all OBJs in the sequence to create as many morphs as there are objects using the built-in Morph Loader tool. animMoprh then sets each morph active for a single frame, so that a seamless animation can be played back.
+While it was designed with Marvelous Designer animations in mind, the script will work for any OBJ sequence.

 # Usage